A Unified Non-Strict Finsler Lemma: Introduction

-In its original form, Lemma~\ref{lem:sfl} deals with strict inequalities only, hence in the remainder of this paper we refer to Lemma~\ref{lem:sfl} as the \emph{strict} Finsler's lemma (SFL).
+In its original form, Lemma~\ref{lem:sfl} deals with strict inequalities only.
+Hence, in the remainder of this paper, we refer to Lemma~\ref{lem:sfl} as the \emph{strict} Finsler's lemma (SFL).
 Considering strict inequalities only, however, may be limiting in many applications.
-While the implication~\ref{item:S1}$\Rightarrow$\ref{item:S2} still holds in the non-strict case, i.e., when we replace the \emph{strict} inequalities ($\succ$/$>$) by their \emph{non-strict} counterparts ($\succcurlyeq$/$\geqslant$), the converse is no longer true, as illustrated in the example below. \begin{example} Consider the matrices
+While the implication~\ref{item:S1}$\Rightarrow$\ref{item:S2} still holds in the non-strict case, i.e., when we replace the \emph{strict} inequalities ($\succ$/$>$) by their \emph{non-strict} counterparts ($\succcurlyeq$/$\geqslant$), the converse is no longer true, as illustrated in the example below. \begin{example} Consider the matrices $M = $ and $N= $.
+Observe that $N\succcurlyeq 0$ and, thereby, any $x\in\{\xi\in\mathbb{R}^2\mid \xi^\top N\xi=0\}$ satisfies $x\in\ker N$.
+For any $x\in\ker N$, we have $x=[\beta\:-\beta]^\top$ for some $\beta\in\mathbb{R}$ and thus $x^\top Mx=0$.
+Hence, it is clear that the non-strict version of~\ref{item:S2} holds.
+However, the non-strict version of~\ref{item:S1} is infeasible, as there exists no $\alpha\in\mathbb{R}$ for which $M+\alpha N\succcurlyeq 0$ since $\det M+\alpha N=-1$. \end{example}